Disclaimer: This paper has been submitted by a student. This is not a sample of the work written by professional academic writers.

-African-Americans began to grow more bold and created ties to one another to finally create the Underground Railroad.
+African-Americans began to grow bolder and created ties to one another to finally create the Underground Railroad.
 It was formed to help slaves escape the South into free northern states and Canada.
 One of the most famous conductors of the Underground Railroad was Harriet Tubman.
-He lead these journeys to give people a chance to experience their freedom they deserve.
+He leads these journeys to give people a chance to experience the freedom they deserve.
 The Underground Railroad was a network of secret routes and safe houses in the United States, certain families aided Tubman who made who made possible with her efforts to escape from the discrimination to free states and Canada.

 “In the 12 years from her escape in 1849 to the beginning of the Civil War in 1861, Harriet Tubman and the Underground Railroad became the most dominant force of abolitionism” (“Women in History”, 2012.)